 Tips to avoid ransomware

-There are many simple, common sense precautions you can take to help reduce your business’s vulnerability
+There are many simple, common sense precautions businesses can take to help reduce their vulnerability to an attack.

 - Update your software regularly.
 Software updates include “patches” to prevent against the most recent threats, which will keep your system more secure.